karunakarrao/DevOps/git/Git.md

     $ git --version

-Wokring with local repository:
+local repository:
 ------------------------------------------------------------------------------
-for creating a local repository run  ` git init `, this will create a local repository in your local machine. this also create a .git folder inside the repo which will track your git repo activity.
+creating a local repository, run  ` git init ` this will create a local repository in your local machine. this also create a `.git` folder inside the repo which will track your repo activity.

-    $ git init        ----> initialize the current directory wit Git.
+    $ git init        	--> initialize the current directory wit Git.
-    $ touch hello.sh    ---------------> Create a file
-    $ git status  ---------------------> shows untracked files + modified files.
+    $ git status  		--> shows untracked files + modified files.
-    $ git add hello.sh  ---------------> add to stagging area
+    $ git add hello.sh  --> add to stagging area
-    $ git commit -m "hello world script" -----> commit your changes locally
+    $ git commit -m "hello world script" 	--> commit your changes locally

-    $ git diff --color-words hello.sh -----------> diff b/w untracked modified-file vs actual-file
-    $ git diff --cached --color-words hello.sh --> diff b/w stagged modified-file vs actual-file

-    $ git reset --soft HEAD~1 --------> keep the changes in file but delete the commit entry
-    $ git reset --hard HEAD~1 --------> to delete the commited chagnes

 config:
 ---------------------------------
 during the 1st setup git need to know who you are, who is commiting the changes.